janaom/gcp-de-project-connect-four-with-python-dataflow/README.md

 ![image](https://github.com/janaom/gcp-de-project-connect-four-with-python-dataflow/assets/83917694/c01a49d3-7cce-4f4e-b211-b719b5d3b361)

-❗️ My first job failed with the comment: ''The zone 'projects/connect-four-408317/zones/us-central1-b' does not have enough resources available to fulfill the request.
-Try a different zone, or try again later.''
+❗️ My first job failed with the comment: 'The zone 'projects/connect-four-408317/zones/us-central1-b' does not have enough resources available to fulfill the request.
+Try a different zone, or try again later.'
 So I changed us-central1 to us-east1.

 You will see a simple pipeline.
 And then a table in BigQuery.